MuntashirAkon/AppManager/README.md

 ### License

-I've changed the license from Apache 2.0 to GPLv3.0 for obvious reasons.
+GNU General Public License v3.0

 ### Credits and Libraries

-A list of credits and libraries are available in the “About” section of the app.
+A list of credits and libraries are available in the **About** section of the app.